New Security Measures with Salesforce – Upcoming Changes to Identity Confirmation via SMS

 If there is a good business reason why this security solution is unworkable within your organisation, Email Identity confirmation will be able to be re-enabled by your System Administrator.

 SalesFix can help you with any configuration requirements, but here are some handy tips from Salesforce.com for System Administrators to prepare for this change:

 Q: What is Identity Confirmation?

 A: Identity confirmation is a salesforce.com security feature enforced when the system recognizes that an unauthorized source (i.e. new IP address) is trying to access an account.
 SMS Identity Confirmation challenges users to confirm their identity through a verification code sent via SMS.
-Salesforce currently offer both email and SMS-based identity confirmation, however SMS adds an extra layer of protection in case email credentials are compromised.
+Salesforce currently offers both email and SMS-based identity confirmation, however, SMS adds an extra layer of protection in case email credentials are compromised.

 Q: What will change for my users once this is activated?